 Toshimaya Sake Brewery [Tokyo]

 Here is a unique one.
 Toshimaya Sake Brewery provides a tour set at night!
-Toshimaya is the oldest sake store in Tokyo which opened in 1596.
-It is well known for its sake called Shirozake which is a sweet rice liqueur and has been cited in many novels and traditional Japanese plays.
+Toshimaya is the oldest sake store in Tokyo having opened in 1596.
+It is well known for its sake called Shirozake, which is a sweet rice liqueur and has been cited in many novels and traditional Japanese plays.
+During the evening sake brewery tour, you are able to listen to the sound of sake fermenting and taste 4-6 kinds of sake.
+They also hold events and workshops!

 Address: 〒189-0003 Tokyo, Higashimurayama, Kumegawacho, 3 Chome−14−10